Here you can learn about the basic features of building Experiments in Gorilla by exploring the list of questions on the left.

 Gorilla uses a graphical drag-and-drop interface to represent your Experiments, which take the form of a tree or flowchart.

-You create Experiments by combining together your Questionnaire and Task components as 'Nodes' which you link together to form your experiment tree.
+You create Experiments by combining together your Questionnaires and Tasks as 'Nodes' which you link together to form your experiment tree.

 A simple experiment may consist of a consent Questionnaire, a demographics Questionnaire and a test Task.

-A new Gorilla Experiment can be created within a Project by pressing the 'Create' button and selecting 'Experiment' from the dropdown menu.
+A new Gorilla Experiment can be created within a Project by pressing the 'Create' button.

 You will then be redirected to the Design Tab for your newly created Experiment.